AI + Tools

 - Calendly free plan (discovery call scheduling)

-- Google Workspace free tier (email, calendar, docs)
+- Personal Google account tools (email, calendar, docs)

 This is enough to manage a pipeline, send follow-up emails, and book discovery calls.
 Use it while you validate your offer and land your first three to five clients.